kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 - User assigning container to “unauthorized” class, causing interference and access to unwanted set/amount of resources.
 This will be addressed in future KEP introducing permission controls.
-- Confusion: user tries to assign container to RDT class but RDT has not been enabled on system(s).
-This will be addressed by future KEP(s) introducing resource availability status.

 ## Design Details